devtut/generate/docs/nodejs/using-browserfiy-to-resolve-required-error-with-browsers.md

 ---
-metaTitle: "Using Browserfiy to resolve 'required' error with browsers"
+metaTitle: "Node.js - Using Browserfiy to resolve 'required' error with browsers"
 description: "Example - file.js"
 ---